10 Healing Herbs You Can Grow Indoors

 You can easily grow basil indoors.
-It is packed with antioxidant, antibiotic, antifungal, and antiviral properties and it provides numerous benefits.
+It is packed with antioxidant, antibiotic, anti-fungal, and antiviral properties and it provides numerous benefits.
 Simply, cut off the stem you want to root before the parent plant flowers.

 2. Lemon Balm

-This herb is known for its fresh smell, which keeps the mosquitos and insects away.
+This herb is known for its fresh smell, which keeps the mosquitoes and insects away.
 You should pick several cuttings in spring or fall and put them in water in a bright place.
 Lemon balm can help digestion and reduce anxiety.
 Bear in mind that you should change the water once a week.

 The process of growing oregano is similar to that of basil.
 You should take fresh oregano cuttings in water and pinch the growing tips as it grows.
-It has various health benefits which come as a result of its antibacterial, antiviral, antifungal, and antioxidant properties.
+It has various health benefits which come as a result of its antibacterial, antiviral, anti-fungal, and antioxidant properties.

 This is probably the easiest herb you can grow indoors.
 All you should do is place some fresh peppermint cuttings in water.
 You can use it in your salads and desserts.
 It will soothe bowel syndrome and reduce the stress levels.
 Moreover, you will be protected from spiders and mice as they don’t like the smell.